marschall/seaside-servlet-squeak/README.md

 * Limitations inherited from GraalSqueak
   * As GraalSqueak is currently not thread safe we are limited to one concurrent request.
 This is especially damning in case of blocking IO like database access.
+  * Stack traces currently are not very useful.
   * Continuations are not supported.
-  * High memory consumption and allocation rate compared to OpenSmalltalk VM
+  * Initial performance before warm up is not good compared to OpenSmalltalk VM.
-  * stack traces currently are not very useful
-* Initial performance is not good compared to OpenSmalltalk VM.
+  * Startup is not good compared to OpenSmalltalk VM.
+  * Memory consumption and allocation rate are higher compared to OpenSmalltalk VM
 * Asynchronous web request processing is not supported.

 Tips & Tricks